HigherOrderCO/Bend/GUIDE.md

 Bend is a high-level, massively parallel programming language.
 That means it feels like Python, but scales like CUDA.
-It runs on CPUs and GPUs, and you don't have to do anything to make it parallel - as long as your code isn't "helplessly sequential", it **will** use 1000's of threads!
-In a single thread, it is still not very fast.
-HVM2's compiler is very, very immature (even against HVM1, let alone SOTA compilers) - but it will quickly improve over time.
+It runs on CPUs and GPUs, and you don't have to do anything to make it parallel: as long as your code isn't "helplessly sequential", it **will** use 1000's of threads!

+While cool, Bend far from perfect.
+In absolute terms it is still not so fast.
-It is important to keep in mind Bend isn't perfect, and we made an early release in order to iteratively evolve the tech with the community (join our [Discord](https://Discord.HigherOrderCO.com)!).
-So, if you understand that, and is willing to be an early adopter of this tech - then, this guide will teach you how to apply Bend in practice to build parallel programs in a whole new way!
+Compared to SOTA compilers like GCC or GHC, our codegen is still embarassingly bad, and there is a lot to improve.
+That said, it does what it must - scaling high-level code with cores - and that's new.
+So, if you'd like to be an early adopter of this interesting tech, this guide will teach you how to apply Bend to build parallel programs in a whole new way!

 If you'd like to have a more in-depth technical dive, check HVM2's [paper](http://paper.HigherOrderCO.com/).
-If you'd like an entertaining, intuitive explanation of how this is possible, check HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
+For an entertaining, intuitive explanation instead, check HVM1's classic [HOW.md](https://github.com/HigherOrderCO/HVM/blob/master/guide/HOW.md).
 But if you just want to dive straight into action - this guide is for you.
 Let's go!